trolleway/theta_tools/README.md

 ## Usage

-Set photo position using JOSM with his modules.
+1. Refrence photo coordinates to GPX tracks using JOSM with his modules or GeoSetter with latest version ExifTool.
+I prefer JOSM, it more quickly interface.

+2.
 ```
-#If you has manualy moved photos in JOSM:
 regenerate_direction.py "E:/photos/2016-05-09_velo_center_theta"

 thetacorrector.py "E:/photos/2016-05-09_velo_center_theta"
 ```

 ## Create Send To entries in Windows
 Assuming Windows 7, If you open a folder and type "shell:sendto" in the address bar then hit enter you'll be taken to the context menu.
 You can add a .cmd file with the following in it.
 ```
 @echo off
 cls